 To be of benefit, first and foremost any camera must deliver high quality images, suitable for grading and able to resolve very small microaneurysms.

 The device must be affordable for a developing healthcare environment; it should be robust, small and portable.
 It should be usable by minimally-trained staff and must enable telemedicine and remote diagnosis.

 Epipole developed the epiCam to be appropriate for the realities of healthcare in developing economies.

-A team of optics, imaging and eyecare experts led by Dr Craig Robertson, Epipole is creating and deploying cutting edge technology at a revolutionary price point.
+A team of optics, imaging and eyecare experts led by Dr Craig Robertson and featuring multiple award-winning optical engineer Bob Henderson, Epipole is creating and deploying cutting edge technology at a revolutionary price point.

 Based in Scotland, UK, Epipole's products take on diseases that cause preventable blindness, wherever they occur in the world.
 Learn more about us here.